lanaflonPerso/Spring5/NOTES/001_BEAN.md

 #### 2. Singleton (default)

-Note : 3 more only for web appication:
+`Note` : 3 more types, only for web appication:
 #### 3. Request
 - new Bean per http request